agata/hyprsets/README.md

 ```

 Notes:
+- `workspace` accepts a workspace name or numeric id.
+Use `special` or `special:<name>` to target scratchpad workspaces.
+Leaving it empty (or omitting it) keeps the "use current workspace" behavior.
 - `cwd` and `env` can be set per workset or per slot; slot values override workset defaults.
 - `ratio` is converted to Hyprland's `splitratio exact` and kept within a safe range.
 - Slot `command` strings are executed via `hyprctl dispatch exec`, so shell features should be quoted accordingly.